-- Received 44 wind tower sections and 541 turbine blades in first half of 2022 - Maintained preeminence as largest wind energy gateway on west coast - Worked with Subaru to receive the first shipment of all-electric sport utility vehicles in the country - Led efforts to ensure new tenants at Terminal 1 (Lots 1 and 2) were committed to construct LEED Gold developments - Continued working with long-term developer to develop ground-up innovative concepts for new light industrial developments on port lands
+- 23 vessels called to the port in 2022, carrying over 2,000 individual wind turbine components.
+Maintained preeminence as largest wind energy gateway on west coast, handling the longest blades to date, over 250 feet in length. - Led efforts to ensure new tenants at Terminal 1 (Lots 1 and 2) were committed to construct LEED Gold developments - Continued working with long-term developer to develop ground-up innovative concepts for new light industrial developments on port lands